sb1981/DependencyGraphGenerator/README.md

 Usage:
 Should be more or less self-explaining.
 Simply open a file to start the (recursive) analyzation, afterwards you can export to different file formats.

 To visualize the graph, Microsoft Automatic Graph Layout (MSAGL) is used.
 MSAGL is a .NET tool for graph layout and viewing.
-It was developed in Microsoft by Lev Nachmanson, Sergey Pupyrev, Tim Dwyer, Ted Hart, and Roman Prutkin.
+It was developed by Microsoft by Lev Nachmanson, Sergey Pupyrev, Tim Dwyer, Ted Hart, and Roman Prutkin.
 MSAGL is available as open source at https://github.com/Microsoft/automatic-graph-layout.git.

 ## Supported Fileformats